ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 Once you've cloned the fork to your local machine, try running `git remote -v` again.
 You will see that the _origin_ URL now points to your GitHub account or organization.

-_The main purpose of cloning and forking a remote repository is so that you can make changes to the contents of those repositories in a safe and version-controller manner._ The process of making changes and submitting them as _pull requests_ to the original repository is covered in our lesson on [Opening a Pull Request on GitHub](github-pull-request), but the workflow is as follows:
+_The main purpose of cloning and forking a remote repository is so that you can make changes to the contents of those repositories in a safe and version-controller manner._ The process of making changes and submitting them as _Pull Requests_ to the original repository is covered in our lesson on [Opening a Pull Request on GitHub](github-pull-request), but the workflow is as follows:

 1. Edit an existing file or files, and/or create new files.
 1. Stage your changes by running `git add`.